biiiliii/A-Star/README.md

     * For grid visualization: `python a_star.py`
     * For hexagonal grid visualization: `python hexagons.py`
     * For snake game pathfinding: `python snake_astar.py`
+    * For procedural maze generation and then making it compete against A* `python procedural_maze_gen.py`

 ### How it Works